Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Oh, isn't she different?

-Girl, guy, whatever she's trying to be, according to Elizabeth Edwards.
+What a woman, girl, guy, whatever she's trying to be, according to Elizabeth Edwards.

 She's in there because nurses have full memory and knowledge of this disastrous health care plan of hers.

-Plus, she'd being uh uh loyal to union employees.
+Plus, she's being loyal to union employees.

-Andrea Mitchell interviewed Hillary, and she said, Carl Rove with a parting shot said that you are fatally flawed as a candidate.
+Andrea Mitchell interviewed Hillary, and she said, Carl Rove, with a parting shot, said that you are fatally flawed as a candidate.

 Well, aren't we glad to see him go, I think, is the answer to that.

-You know, I am thrilled to be running this campaign and to be getting the response that I'm getting um all over the country.
+You know, I am thrilled to be running this campaign and to be getting the response that I'm getting all over the country.

-And there was an associated press report quoting Democrats, saying that you might pull down the ticket.
+And there was an Associated Press report quoting Democrats saying that you might pull down the ticket.

-Well, I'm ahead and I'm winning and I'm gaining support everywhere I go, and I don't think I have any right to anybody's vote.
+And I don't think I have any right to anybody's vote.

 I have to earn every vote, and that's what I'm doing every day.